euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 iterations, just like policy evaluation (since it is dictated by the system’s “decorrelation time”) but each iteration involves a costly optimization of the policy so that it takes 20 s.
-This makes altogether 30 minutes of execution time, i.e. 10 times more than policy iteration!
+This makes altogether 5 hours of execution time, i.e. 100 times more than policy iteration!

 As possible paths to improve the execution time, we see, at the *code level*, the use of more/different vectorization patterns although